 We measure the impact of decreased asymmetric information via this clearinghouse using a randomized controlled trial.
-Using data generated by the clearinghouse, we find that farmers treated with information on local government veterinarians' AI success rates and prices have a 27 percent higher AI success rate than controls when they subsequently return for government services, and they pay 27 percent lower prices.3 In addition, treatment farmers are 33 percent more likely to return to a government veterinarian for AI rather than to seek a private provider.
+Using data generated by the clearinghouse, we find that farmers treated with information on local government veterinarians' AI success rates and prices have a 37 percent higher AI success rate than controls when they subsequently return for government services, and they do not pay any higher prices.3 In addition, treatment farmers are 41 percent more likely to return to a government veterinarian for AI rather than to seek a private provider.

 And, crucially, we find that treatment farmers enjoy these increased AI success rates and decreased prices without switching veterinarians.
 Thus the effect cannot be driven by farmers simply switching to the 'best vet' in terms of AI success and/or price.
-And the effect cannot be driven purely by changes in farmer behavior as a change in a negotiated price requires a change in veterinarian behavior.4 These results rule out a pure adverse selection model and support one of moral hazard.
+And an additional result suggests that the effect cannot be driven purely by changes in farmer behavior.
+These results rule out a pure adverse selection model and support one of moral hazard.
 These results also suggest that, despite high transaction costs in this market, including the cost of switching veterinarians, veterinarians choose to pay a higher effort cost when providing AI rather than potentially losing a customer.
-This is not a surprise as, in addition to giving out information on success rates and prices, our clearinghouse also gave households the phone numbers of the three top-rated local veterinarians if they were
+This is not a surprise as, in addition to giving out information on success rates and prices, our clearinghouse also gave households the phone numbers of the three top-rated local veterinarians if they were interested.
+This presumably